-The following Maintenance Chart indicates regular servicing schedules to be performed by yourself or your authorized dealer.
+The following Maintenance Chart indicates regular servicing schedules to be performed by you or your servicing dealer.
 If these services are performed as suggested, your snowmobile will give you many years of low-cost use.

 WARNING: Only perform such procedures as detailed in this manual.
 It is recommended that dealer assistance be periodically obtained on other components/systems not covered in this manual.
 Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures.